yonglintan/sg/README.md

     ```bash
     make repl  # or alternatively run the sg executable `./build/sg`
+    > // We are now in the Sing REPL
+    > // This is a comment in the sing lang
     > chope x = 10 lah // Example command
     > print x + 5 lah // Example command
     15
+    > exit() // Exit the REPL
     ```

 2.  **Running a Script File:** Pass the path to a `.sg` file as an argument.